maxmurdoch/flock/src/pages/products/commercial.md

         [risk-dependent](https://help.flockcover.com/about-the-flock-cover-app/how-does-flock-determine-my-policy-price),
         with commercial policies starting from £4.95.
       title: Fairer pricing
-    - text: 'No two jobs are the same.
-Customise your insurance, flight-by-flight.'
+    - text: >-
+        Pay for insurance only when you fly.
+Get covered for one hour, or up to a day.
-      title: 'Bespoke cover '
+      title: 'Short-term insurance '
     - text: >-
         Schedule flights up to 10 days in advance.
 Change of plan?
 Cancel with one tap.